storymessinger/frontend-nanodegree-arcade-game/README.md

 This game is implemented version of Udacity's Arcade game.
 It is a simple one, so please enjoy :)

+##How to run

+Please click on index.html or visit my GitHub page (https://storymessinger.github.io/frontend-nanodegree-arcade-game) and enjoy the app!!

 ## How to play

 You  can control the character with your keyboard arrows.